-A pepper with a nice balance, with fresh, floral notes and a hint of lemon on the attack.
+Nosy Be pepper has a good balance, with fresh, floral notes and a hint of lemon on the attack.
 Prolonged warmth in the mouth thanks to its medium spiciness.
-Base notes: gingerbread, light tobacco and tea flower
+Base notes: gingerbread, light tobacco and tea flower.

 Food pairing: White and red meats, fatty fish, vegetables, legumes, fruit and chocolate desserts.